Sumitjh26997/CSS577-Secure-Software-Development/encryption/README.md

 3. PKCS7 padding is automatically handled by the native Node.js [`crypto` library](https://nodejs.org/api/crypto.html#ciphersetautopaddingautopadding) hence the method `cipher.setAutoPadding(true);` is enough to handle padding if input that is not a multiple of the block size for the selected encryption algorithm.

 4. `utils.ts` and `Types.ts` files contain helpers for both utilities, with `utils.ts` containing common functions such as key generator and command argument parser while `Types.ts` contains custom types defined for metadata and the structure for the final encrypted file.

+5. Any attempt to tamper with the metadata or encrypted file or providing the incorrect password causes the HMAC check in the decryption utility to fail and the program terminates execution.

 ## Iteration Count